Parallax73/Parallax73/README.md

 ## 👨‍💻 About Me

-Computer Science student passionate about web development, focused on Back-end and Full-stack development using Java and TypeScript.
+Computer Science student passionate about web development, focused on Back-end and Full-stack development.
 Always seeking new challenges and opportunities to expand my technical knowledge.

 ## 🚀 Technical Skills